Tayma: Islamic era

 In the summer of 1181, Raynald of Châtillon, Prince of Antioch and Lord of Oultrejordain, attacked a Muslim caravan near Tayma during a raid of the Red Sea area despite a truce between Saladin and Baldwin IV of Jerusalem.

 Climate

-In Tayma, there is a desert climate.
-Most rain falls in the winter.
-The Köppen-Geiger climate classification is BWh.
-The average annual temperature in Tayma is 21.8 °C. About 65 mm of precipitation falls annually.
+Tayma has a hot desert climate (Köppen climate classification BWh), with most of its rainfall occurring during the winter months.
+The average annual temperature is 21.8 °C, and the city receives approximately 65 mm of precipitation per year.